Lucas3oo/demo-hello-world-open-liberty/README.md

 # demo-hello-world-open-liberty

 Demo project with an REST API written with Open Liberty Java EE microprofile.
-It uses Apache DeltaSpike for the "repository pattern" to access the DB.
+It uses Apache DeltaSpike for the "repository pattern" to access the DB and MapStruct for mapping DTOs to entities.
-It works similar to Spring-data or Quarkus Panache.
+DeltaSpike works similar to Spring-data or Quarkus Panache.

 ## Start with